cn0403/HANSynergy/README.md

 `cell_protein_tissue.csv`
 It is the data set of cell line, tissue and protein link that we collected.
 # Training
-To train HGANDDS, please input following in terminal.
+To train HANSynergy, please input following in terminal.

 ```
 python main.py